LoopKit/loopdocs/docs/faqs/loop-faqs.md

 * Tandem pumps are not compatible (yet)
 * Omnipod 5 pods are not compatible (yet)
 * Dana pumps are available using a feature branch
-* Medtrum pumps are available using a feature branch
 * Newer Medtronic pumps are not compatible

 In fact there are several OS-AID systems for iOS which use a common set of pump and CGM repositories.
 And new ones are being developed.